Cedar Creek Mine Ride

 All these new editions helped make Frontier Town a major midway at Cedar Point.

-When Cedar Creek Mine Ride opened in 1969, it took up more space then any other roller coaster in the park!
+When Cedar Creek Mine Ride opened in 1969, it took up more space than any other roller coaster in the park!

 Cedar Creek Mine Ride was designed by Ron Toomer.
 Ron was a NASA engineer who got bored with his job.
 After a job hunt, he joined the Arrow Development Company.
-He would then develop some of the world's best rides ever built.
+He would then develop some of the world's best rides.
 Cedar Creek Mine Ride would be the first ride built by Arrow at Cedar Point to be designed by Ron Toomer.

-The line then snakes its way into the station building..
+The line then snakes its way into the station building.
 The wait for this ride is usually a walk on when the park is slow.
-When the park is busy the line usually don't get any longer then around 20 minutes.
+When the park is busy the line usually doesn't get any longer than around 20 minutes.

 The station is themed as a Mining Company.
-While there isn't no actually theming inside the building other then a few painted signs.
+While there isn't any actual theming inside the building other then a few painted signs.